Mortgage bonds are debt securities used for the long-term financing of senior mortgage loans granted by banks.

 FINMA is responsible for supervising both of these institutions on an ongoing basis for which it relies largely on the auditing and reporting conducted by external audit firms.

-Audit firms are commissioned by the institutions themselves and audit their compliance in particular with:
+Audit firms are commissioned in particular with:

 - financial reporting rules